-The background to this is that my friend has bought a flat to let and this purchase was due to complete on a Friday.
-He had to visit the branch to arrange it and complete the security checks and verification due to the sums involved and arrange for the payment to be made.
+My friend bought a flat to let and the purchase was due to complete on a Friday.
+He had to visit the branch to arrange it, complete the security checks and verification due to the sums involved and arrange for the payment to be made.

 Stand your ground and hold the staff member to account, escalate it, get the issue resolved with an apology and compensation for the inconvenience.

 Likewise, this staff member ought to have known better and whilst he acknowledged that he had made a mistake, he should have offered to put it right and offer an apology and a goodwill payment without being forced to.